My dad died on Father’s Day

 “No. I haven’t felt like it.”

-“I’ll do my best, but I can’t make any promises.”
+He smirked slightly.
+Well, I’ll do my best, but I can make any promises”

-I acquired this slight obsession with our calendar.
+While the next few weeks dragged on, I acquired a slight obsession with the calendar.
 Every morning I scrolled across the row of days, then down the column of weeks.
 Which day was it going to be?

 I had a date.
 This was going to end at some point, and it was going to be soon.
-I started planning the things I would do after that day.
-I could leave the house again without having to find someone to watch him.
-I could go to parties with my friends without worrying about him or having to leave early to go take care of him.
-I wouldn’t have to give him morphine shots anymore, or clean up after him when he didn’t make it to the bathroom, or sleep outside his bedroom door hearing him moan in pain, crying myself to sleep because there was absolutely nothing I could do to stop it.
+I would be able to leave the house again without having to find someone to watch him.
+I could go out with my friends without worrying about him.
+I wouldn’t have to give him morphine shots anymore or clean up after him when he didn’t make it to the bathroom.
+And I wouldn’t have to sleep outside his bedroom door anymore, hearing him moan in pain, crying myself to sleep because there was absolutely nothing I could do to stop it.

 I spent the morning with my best friend and his family.
-I reluctantly agreed to go to church with them, cringing at every forced metaphor reiterating the importance of celebrating ‘the father’.
+I reluctantly agreed to go to church with them, cringing at every metaphor reiterating the importance of celebrating ‘the father’.

 He was dead.